-Christina Zacharuk President & CEO of PSEC Secretariat Suite 210, 880 Douglas Street Victoria, BC V8W 2B7
+John Davison President & CEO Public Sector Employers' Council Secretariat Suite 210, 880 Douglas Street Victoria, BC V8W 2B7

-Dear Ms. Zacharuk,
+Dear Mr. Davison,

-RE: Public Sector Employers Act - Section 14.8(3) Public Sector Executive Compensation Reporting Form 2019/2020
+RE: Public Sector Executive Compensation Reporting Form 2023/2024

-Please find attached the Vancouver Island Health Authority's (Island Health) Statement of Executive Compensation for the fiscal year 2019/2020.
+Please find attached the Vancouver Island Health Authority's (Island Health) Statement of Executive Compensation for the fiscal year 2023/2024.
 This report is provided in compliance with Section 14.8(3) of the Public Sector Employers Act and in the form and manner established by the Public Sector Employers' Council (PSEC) per the Public Sector Executive Compensation Reporting Guidelines.

-Attached is a copy of the current Non-Contract Compensation Reference Plan which is standard across all Health Authorities.
+Enclosed is a copy of the current Non-Contract Compensation Reference Plan which is standard across all Health Authorities.

-As the Board Chair for Island Health, I confirm the following:
+As the Board Chair for Island Health, I attest the following:

-- 1. Island Health Board of Directors is aware of the executive compensation paid to the CEO and Executive Members listed on the enclosed documents in the fiscal year 2019/2020. - 2.
-The compensation information being disclosed is accurate and includes all compensation paid by the employer, foundations, subsidiaries, or any other organization related to or associated with Island Health and it includes the value of any pre-post-employment payments made during the 12-month period before or after the term of employment.
+- The Board of Directors is aware of the executive compensation paid to the CEO and Executive Members listed on the enclosed documents in the fiscal year 2023/2024. - The compensation information being disclosed is accurate and includes all compensation paid by the employer, foundations, subsidiaries, or any other organization related to or associated with Island Health and it includes the value of any pre or post-employment payments made during the 12-month period before or after the term of employment. - The compensation provided was within approved compensation plans and complies with these guidelines.